fi-ma/fi-ma/README.md

 ### Hi there 👋

 ### My name is Filip and...
-- 🔭 I’m currently working on writing more PowerShell code and collaborating with other projects
+- 🔭 I’m currently working on developing Circlin, a video-based secondhand marketplace for Switzerland
-- 📫 How to reach me: filip at maressystems dot com
+- 📫 How to reach me: filip at circlin dot ch